nicklockwood/layout/README.md

             try super.setValue(value, forExpression: name)
         }
     }

+    open override func value(_ value: Any, forSymbol name: String) throws -> Any {
+        switch name {
+        case "myProperty":
+            return self.myProperty
+        default:
+            return try super.value(value, forSymbol: name)
         }
+    }
+}
 ```

-These two overrides add "myProperty" to the list of known expressions for that view, and provide a static setter method for the property.
+These overrides add "myProperty" to the list of known expressions for that view, and provide static setter and getter methods for the property.

+**Note:** the setter uses `setValue(_:forExpression:)` but the getter uses `value(_:forSymbol:)`.
+That's because not every symbol that can be read inside an expression can be set using an expression - for example, you might have read-only properties such as `safeAreaInsets` that are read-only, and therefore do not require a setter.
+Read-only properties should not be included in the `expressionTypes` dictionary.

 The `RuntimeType` class shown in the example is a type wrapper used by Layout to work around the limitations of the Swift type system.
 It can encapsulate information such as the list of possible values for a given enum, which it is not possible to determine automatically at runtime.